 Additional paid-in capital is any payment received from investors for stock that exceeds the par value of the stock.
 The concept applies to payments received for either common stock or preferred stock.
 Par value is typically set extremely low, so most of the amount paid by investors for stock will be recorded as additional paid-in capital.
-Par value is commonly set at $0.01.
+Par value is commonly set at $0.01, and is printed on the stock certificate.
 Low par values are used because many state governments mandate that shares cannot be sold at prices below their par values.

 There is no change in the additional paid-in capital account when a company's shares are traded on a secondary market between investors, since the amounts exchanged during these transactions do not involve the company that issued the shares.